steach02/mobile-practicum-Seattlecentral/README.md

     1- consider tell/add/cancel instead of an off icon cancel cleaner and more intuitive

 -Queue

     1- the back button should take you to the screen which you were at before you proceeded to the queue

+-Members Stories/followers/following

+    1- it seems to be overcomplicating the program by giving the users the option to swipe left at this point to see stories not associated with this creator is it necessary

+    2- is having the follow btn for every follower following person necessary